mdminhazulhaque/kakitangan-cli/README.md

 * How does this app work?
     * The same way Kakitangan's web app works, using GET and POST requests to their API endpoints.
 Most of then returns JSON so I did not have to use parse HTML.
 * Is there any API documentation for Kakitangan?
-    * AFAIK, no. I had to tracce their API calls via Chrome DevTools and figured out by myself how they work.
+    * AFAIK, no. I had to trace their API calls via Chrome DevTools and figured out by myself how they work.
 * Is this CLI app safe to use?
     * This app saves nothing but the sessionid and authorization token, same as your web browser does.
 It never stores the password.
 * My question is not answered.